 - Sudden, persistent leg, or foot pain

-The Center for Limb Preservation team includes vascular surgeons, cardiologists, radiologists, specialized nurses, healthcare technology professionals, and others with high-level expertise.
+The Center for Advanced Limb Preservation team includes vascular surgeons, cardiologists, radiologists, specialized nurses, healthcare technology professionals, and others with high-level expertise.
 We work across disciplines to tailor care to your needs.
-Meet our team.